AdrianN17/Simple_Survivor/README.md

 Multiplayer and android APK

-Maybe change Bump library for HC, Camera for Gamera  ... in progress.
+Maybe change Bump library to HC, Camera to Gamera  ... in progress.